maryamasadm/AIMirror/README.md

 1. Ensure that you have [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.

-2. Clone the MeetPersona repository to your local machine: git clone https://github.com/maryamasadm/MeetPersona.git
+2. Clone the MeetPersona repository to your local machine: git clone https://github.com/maryamasadm/AiMirror.git

 3. Create the Conda environment from the `environment.yml` file: conda env create -f environment.yml

 3. Activate the newly created environment: conda activate unified_env

 4. To start the Streamlit application, run: streamlit run app.py

+**Acknowledgments:**

+- **Maryam:**
+  - Developed computer vision and AI model codes.

+- **Milosz:**
+  - Deployment and research.

+- **Marzieh:**
+  - Developed AI code and research.

+- **Dr. Shive:**
+   - Provided guidance and valuable input on project ideas and dataset selection.

+Special thanks to everyone involved in making this project a success.